Le parcours fondateur

 Nous voici donc en 2004

-On 6 April, it was Sandro Gozi, an exponent very close to Romano Prodi, who took the initiative of convening an operational meeting in Brussels attended by Marielle de Sarnez et Jean-Louis Bourlanges of the Union for French Democracy (UDF), Gérard Deprez of the Belgian Citizens' Movement for Change (MCC), Josu Ortuondo of the Basque Nationalist Party (PNV), Lapo Pistelli of the Italian Margherita, Salvador Sedo of the Democratic Union of Catalonia (UDC) and representatives of the Belgian Humanist Democratic Centre (CdH) and the Italian People's Party (PPI).
+On 6 April, it was Sandro Gozi, an exponent very close to Romano Prodi, who took the initiative of convening an operational meeting in Brussels attended by Marielle de Sarnez and Jean-Louis Bourlanges of the Union for French Democracy (UDF), Gérard Deprez of the Belgian Citizens' Movement for Change (MCC), Josu Ortuondo of the Basque Nationalist Party (PNV), Lapo Pistelli of the Italian Margherita, Salvador Sedo of the Democratic Union of Catalonia (UDC) and representatives of the Belgian Humanist Democratic Centre (CdH) and the Italian People's Party (PPI).
 On 1 May, Bayrou himself travelled to Poland to meet Bronislaw Geremek of the Union of Freedom (UW).

 Website of the European Democrats - https://democrats.eu